 Finny is kinda like Quora (where you can ask investing questions).
 It’s also like a Zack’s or Morningstar investment research tool to study key company facts.
 You won’t get stock tips, but you get in-depth research advice that your broker may not offer.

-Finny Premium costs $99 per year or $14.95 per month.
+Finny Premium costs $100 per year (or $15 if you pay monthly).
 You get a 7-day free trial to test drive Finny.

 Like this unique investment research approach.
 Read my Finny review to see everything that Finny offers.